 Achieving diversity in our hiring, our decisionmaking, and our culture, is a priority.
 We recognize that there is a correlation between funding and power.
 We question our power and privilege and work to cede it to communities we hope will thrive.
 We recognize and try to correct for our biases as an organization based in the United States.
 As we learn more, we will seek to improve in every dimension, including with respect to integrating best practices in diversity, racial equity, and inclusion into our operations and approach.

-We fund opportunities that fall within our strategy focus areas and meet the following parameters: are accountable to girls; focus on academic success; target pre-tertiary education in lower-income countries; and enable systemic change.
+We fund opportunities that fall within our strategy focus areas and meet the following parameters: they are accountable to girls, focus on academic success, target pre-tertiary education in lower-income countries, and enable systemic change.

 If you would like to share exceptional work on the ground, or opportunities, organizations or research that are a close match to our priorities, please drop us a line (but just note that our small team size prevents us from responding to emails outside of these guidelines).